-Once a regional Champion(s) has decided to apply to MIT REAP, they will need to go through a 4 step process, which involves: forming a team and submitting an application, receiving an admissions decision, signing contracts, and then securing and submitting funding.
+Once a regional Champion(s) has decided to apply to MIT REAP, they will need to go through a four step process, which involves: forming a team and submitting an application, receiving an admissions decision, signing contracts, and then securing and submitting funding.

 Applying to MIT REAP is no trivial task.
-It requires much forethought and engagement with each of the stakeholders that the region hopes to involve in the 2-year commitment and beyond.
+It requires much forethought and engagement with each of the stakeholders that the region hopes to involve in the two-year commitment and beyond.
 Regional Teams must have included representatives from all five key stakeholder groups: university, government, corporate, risk capital and the entrepreneurial community.
 Please see the following resources for assembling your regional Team:

 The official REAP Team Champion is the leader of his or her Team and is deeply connected to the mission of inspiring innovation-based entrepreneurial ecosystems.
 This individual works in this capacity on a daily basis, and will understand the local landscape and which key players to engage to create the greatest impact.
-This individual will be critical in helping to build regional support for the program, assemble key players to serve on the regional REAP Team of 5-8, secure funding for participation, and work closely with the MIT REAP staff team.
+This individual will be critical in helping to build regional support for the program, assemble key players to serve on the regional REAP Team up to 12, secure funding for participation, and work closely with the MIT REAP staff team.

 Though Champions may come from many places and should be determined based on the regional context, our experience shows that successful Champions often have the following profile: energetic, once-practicing entrepreneurs now seated in a business-facing public policy, government, or economic development role, with strong ties to regional and national government and deep connections across stakeholders.
 This person should have a current organizational mission aligned with that of MIT REAP and a job role related to accountability for creating or implementing a regional strategy to accelerate regional prosperity and economic growth and development through innovation-driven entrepreneurship.